 Prior to practicing law, Mr. Rigano was employed for five years as an environmental scientist conducting research on the environmental effects of electric power generation.

-Mr. Rigano has authored more than 40 articles and has lectured extensively on a variety of environmental insurance coverage topics.
+Mr. Rigano has authored more than 40 articles and has lectured extensively on a variety of environmental and associated insurance coverage topics.
 He has also chaired more than 20 environmental conferences.
 He is actively involved in civic, business and bar association organizations.
 Long Island Business News has featured him in their “Who’s Who in the Law” edition.